Facebook advertising is just as powerful as it’s ever been.

 But one resource I think that many marketers are failing to capitalize on is “Facebook Groups.”

 It’s a lot like LinkedIn Groups where you create a specific group based around a key topic of interest (usually your niche).

 This is beneficial for several different reasons:

 - It strengthens your relationships

 If you’re not sure how to go about this, consult this quick tutorial from Facebook.

 Another feature I love is the option to “pin” posts at the top of your timeline.

 That way, Facebook users see your best content once they land on your page.

-It’s kind of like putting your best foot forward, which hearkens back to the halo effect, which I discussed in another post.
+It’s kind of like putting your best foot forward, which hearkens back to the halo effect.

 I suggest looking over your timeline and finding the highest quality post that received the most engagement and “pinning” it to the top.